pixelastic/algolia-onediv/README.md

-# dotcss-div
+# algolia-onediv

-A small hackish gift for the dotCSS organizers.
-I had fun recreating the logo design in one `<div>`.
+Recreating the Algolia logo with only one HTML div and CSS.

 ## Result